casualwriter/simple-facebook-backup/README.md

 ### Sample Sites

+**Hosted on github-page**
-* github page for fb:mrleeyee: https://casualwriter.github.io/facebook/#mrleeyee
+* backup for facebook.com/mrleeyee: https://casualwriter.github.io/facebook/#mrleeyee
-* github page for fb:nganshunkau: https://casualwriter.github.io/facebook/#nganshunkau
+* backup for facebook.com/nganshunkau: https://casualwriter.github.io/facebook/#nganshunkau

+**Self-hosted on github**

-As github account can be directly accessed as a web page by githack or RawGit.
+As github account can be directly accessed as a web page by githack or RawGit, so it is self-hosted.

-* gitHack for fb:mrleeyee: https://raw.githack.com/casualwriter/simple-facebook-backup/main/index.html#mrleeyee
+* gitHack for fb:mrleeyee: https://raw.githack.com/casualwriter/simple-facebook-backup/main/#mrleeyee
 * gitHack for fb:nganshunkau: https://raw.githack.com/casualwriter/simple-facebook-backup/main/#nganshunkau